infinum/rails-handbook/Design Patterns/Query Objects.md

-Query objects store complex SQL queries, data aggregation and filtering methods.
+Query Objects store complex SQL queries, data aggregation, and filtering methods.

-The goal of this pattern is to remove code for querying sets of objects from models/controllers and to provide a simple yet powerful interface for complex data aggregation.
+The goal of this pattern is to remove code for querying sets of objects from models/controllers and provide a simple yet powerful interface for complex data aggregation.

 ## In practice